 In 2018, the Group acquired A2V Mining Inc. ("A2V"), a non-listed company with a direct interest in Central Exploration Pty Ltd ("Central").
 Through the conversion of loan funding into shares in Central, the Group's total interest in Central increased to 69%.
 The acquisition gave rise to a contingent liability of \$1,333,257 relating to Duncan Mining Pty Ltd's (a related entity of Central) acquisition of URM (South Pacific) Pty Ltd. Repayment of the liability is dependent on the development of Central's Bougainville interests.
 Given the current status of the project, repayment of the liability is not considered probable.
-At reporting date, the value of the liability increased to \$2,087,341 (December 31, 2021: \$2,058,613), however repayment is still not considered probable.
-This is not a liability of the Company but Central and is not guaranteed by RTG.
+At reporting date, the value of the liability decreased to \$2,189,949 (December 31, 2023: \$2,247,594), however repayment is still not considered probable.
+This is not a liability of the Company but of Duncan Mining Pty Ltd, a shareholder of Central, and is not guaranteed by RTG.

-20. FINANCIAL RISK MANAGEMENT
+18. FINANCIAL RISK MANAGEMENT